avidcyclist/baseball_data/README.md

 This will initiate the data ingestion, transformation, and loading processes.

 ## Findings from Visualizations
+- I am not sure what year this data is from.

 ### Distribution of Player Heights
 - The majority of players have heights ranging between 70 and 75 inches.